Japan's trade minister unapologetic about ministry's dealings with Toshiba

-TOKYO, June 15 (Reuters) - Japan's trade minister said on Tuesday he was not planning to order up a probe into allegations made by an independent investigation that his ministry helped Toshiba Corp 6502.T pressure foreign shareholders to fall in line with management's plans.
+TOKYO, June 15 (Reuters) - Japan's trade minister said on Tuesday he was not planning to order up a probe into allegations made by an independent investigation that his ministry helped Toshiba Corp 6502.T lean on foreign shareholders.

 Hiroshi Kajiyama, head of the Ministry for Economy, Trade and Industry (METI), also said it was normal for the government to deal with individual companies when matters of national security are at stake.